 St. Michael's also supports ministries worldwide — some through financial donations from members, and some through volunteer work to produce items that are sent all over the world to provide for those in need.
-If you wish to support any of these ministries with a financial donation, you can look for designated gift envelopes in the pew card holders, on the tables in the narthex and outside the Fellowship Hall, or speak to Pastor Derrick.
+If you wish to support any of these ministries with a financial donation, you can look for designated gift envelopes in the pew card holders, on the tables in the narthex and outside the Fellowship Hall, or speak to our Pastor.

 More than 800 million people — that's 11 percent of people in our world today — are hungry.
 As members of the Evangelical Lutheran Church in America, we are called to respond.
 We are a church that rolls up our sleeves and gets to work.
 ELCA World Hunger reaches out to communities in need throughout the world with health clinics, microloans, water wells, animal husbandry, community meals, advocacy and more.
 Your gifts to ELCA World Hunger make it possible for the ELCA to respond, supporting sustainable solutions that get at the root causes of hunger and poverty.

 Lutheran Disaster Response brings God's hope, healing and renewal to people whose lives have been disrupted by disasters in the United States and around the world, such as hurricanes, earthquakes, wildfires, flooding and more.
 When the dust settles and the headlines change, Lutheran Disaster Relief stays to provide ongoing assistance to those in need, lending a helping hand to those physically, mentally and emotionally affected by the disasters.
 Your gifts ensure that disaster survivors in the United States and around the world are receiving the assistance they need.